AtrauraBlockchain/liquium-contracts/README.md

 This smart contacts define the data structures and the functionalities of the Liquium polling system.

 In this contracts are represented:
-- Organizations.
+- Organizations
-- Categories.
+- Categories
-- Polls.
+- Polls
-- Voters.
+- Voters
-- Delegates.
+- Delegates

 ![banner](https://s30.postimg.org/rd8670hi9/Pasted_image_at_2017_01_03_04_52_PM_1.png)